Microwave keto bread or flaxseed bread is an easy 5-ingredient single-serve low-carb bread recipe that is dense, rich, and crusty!

 Ready in 60 seconds, no mugs required!
-Start the day with only 1.2g of net carbs, full of fiber from flax meal and coconut flour.
-100% Vegan + Paleo + Grain free + Low Carb.
+Start the day with only 1.2 grams of net carbs, full of fiber from flax meal and coconut flour.
+100% Vegan, Paleo, Grain-free, and Low-Carb.

 Have you ever found yourself with an empty fridge and yet an insatiable craving for bread?
-Of course you have and this recipe is the cure!
+Of course, you have, and this recipe is the cure!

 All you need to make this microwave keto bread recipe are 5 simple ingredients.

-Coconut flour – you don’t need much in this recipe but because it’s an egg-free keto bread recipe you definitely need the coconut flour to bind the ingredients together.
+- Coconut flour – you don’t need much in this recipe, but because it’s an egg-free keto bread recipe, you definitely need the coconut flour to bind the ingredients together.

-Unsweetened Almond milk – I tried the recipe with water as well and both work great.
-I simply found the bread lighter using unsweetened almond milk
+- Unsweetened Almond milk – I tried the recipe with water as well, and both work great.
+I simply found the bread lighter using unsweetened almond milk.

 Easy to make.
-Combine with your hands, shape, dip into seed mix, microwave and enjoy
+Combine with your hands, shape, dip into seed mix, microwave, and enjoy

 How to eat the microwave keto bread?

 There are 2 ways of enjoying your microwave keto bread.
-Make sure you always cool it down 1-2 minutes on a rack before eating it to avoid burning yourself.
+Make sure you always cool it down for 1-2 minutes on a rack before eating it to avoid burning yourself.
 You can eat it:

 Are you new to Keto?